mvp/uhubctl/README.md

 ##### Raspberry Pi 4B

+ > :warning: You may need to [update firmware](https://www.raspberrypi.org/documentation/hardware/raspberrypi/booteeprom.md) to vl805 00137ac or later to make power switching work on RPi 4B.

   * USB2 hub `1`, 1 port, only connects hub `1-1` below.

   * USB2 hub `1-1`, 4 ports ganged, dual to USB3 hub `2` below, all ports controlled by port 4: